-2 When Paulsen, p.
+• When Paulsen, p.
 15 of the book mentioned above, says: "Different natural endowments and different conditions of life demand both a different bodily and also a different mental and moral diet," he is very close to the correct view, but yet he misses the decisive point.
 In so far as I am an individual, I need no diet.
 Dietetic means the art of bringing a particular specimen into harmony with the universal laws of the genus.
 But as an individual I am not a specimen of a genus.

-hypothesis, if he could have occupied a suitable spot in the world-ether during that infinitely long period.
+the later out of the earlier in accordance with natural law.
+In the organic world, evolution means that the later (more perfect) organic forms are real descendants of the earlier (imperfect) forms, and have grown out of them in accordance with natural laws. upholders of the theory of organic evolution believe that there was once a time on our earth, when we could have observed with our own eyes the gradual evolution of reptiles out of Proto-Amniotes, supposing that we could have been present as men, and had been endowed with a sufficiently long span of life.
+Similarly, Evolutionists suppose that man could have watched the development of the solar system out of the primordial nebula of the Kant-Laplace hypothesis, if he could have occupied a suitable spot in the world-ether during that infinitely long period.
 But no Evolutionist will dream of maintaining that he could from his concept of the primordial Amnion deduce that of the reptile with all its qualities, even if he had never seen a reptile.
 Just as little would it be possible to derive the solar system from the concept of the Kant-Laplace nebula, if this concept of an original nebula had been formed only from the percept of the nebula.
 In other words, if the Evolutionist is to think consistently, he is bound to maintain that out of earlier phases of evolution later ones really develop; that once the concept of the imperfect and that of the perfect have been given, we can understand the connection.
-But in no case will he admit that the concept formed from the earlier phases is, in itself, sufficient for deducing from it the later phases.
-From this it follows for Ethics that, whilst we can understand the connection of later moral concepts with earlier ones, it is not possible to deduce a single new moral idea from earlier ones.
+But in 204 no case will he admit that the concept formed from the earlier phases is, in itself, sufficient for deducing from it the later phases. this it follows for Ethics that, whilst we can understand the connection of later concepts with earlier ones, it is not possible to deduce a single new moral idea from earlier ones.
 The individual, as a moral being, produces his own content.
 This content, thus produced, is for Ethics a datum, as much as reptiles are a datum for Natural Science.
 Reptiles have evolved out of the Proto-Amniotes, but the scientist cannot manufacture the concept of reptiles out of the concept of the Proto-Amniotes.
-Later moral ideas evolve out of the earlier ones, but Ethics cannot manufacture out of the moral principles of an earlier age those of a later one.
-The confusion is due to the fact that, as scientists, we start with the facts before us, and then make a theory about them, whereas in moral action we first produce the facts ourselves, and then theorize about them.
-In the evolution of the moral worldorder we accomplish what, at a lower level, Nature accomplishes: we alter some part of the perceptual world.
+Later moral ideas evolve out of the earlier ones, but Ethics cannot manufacture out of the moral principles of an earlier age those of a later one. confusion is due to the fact that, as scientists, we start with the facts before us, and then make a theory about them, whereas in moral action we first produce the facts ourselves, and then theorise about them.
+In the evolution of the moral world-order we accomplish what, at a lower level, Nature accomplishes: alter some part of the perceptual world.
 Hence the ethical norm cannot straightway be made an object of knowledge, like a law of nature, for it must first be created.
 Only when that has been done can the norm become an object of knowledge.